jadijadi/lpic1book/content/1024_use_debian_package_management.md

 bash: type: tmux: not found
 ```

-so lets install it.
+So lets install it.
 If its in the repositories its enough to tell the package manager to install it:

 ```text
 apt-get install tmux
 ```

-note that
+Note that

 * apt-get install asked for confirmation \(Y\)
-* apt-get resolved _dependencies_, it know what is needed to install this package and installs them
+* apt-get resolved _dependencies_, It know what is needed to install this package and installs them
 * debian packages are something.deb

-if you only want a dry-run / simulation:
+If you only want a dry-run / simulation:

 ```text
 apt-get install -s tmux